Small Business Service

 The main takeaways

-• The Benefit in Kind will increase post April 2025 making double cab pick-ups more expensive for employers and employees.
+• The benefit in kind will increase post April 2025 making double cab pick-ups more expensive for employers and employees.

 • For Capital Allowances, purchases post April 2025 will have the tax relief spread out over a longer period of time rather than being in the year of purchase, so cash flow planning will become vital.